-Undue reliance should not be placed on estimates of mineral reserves and mineral resources, since these estimates are subject to numerous uncertainties.
-Our actual mineral reserves could be lower than mineral reserve estimates and mineral resources may never be converted into mineral reserves, which could adversely affect our operating results and financial condition.
+Undue reliance should not be placed on estimates of Mineral Reserves and Mineral Resources, since these estimates are subject to numerous uncertainties.
+Our actual Mineral Reserves could be lower than Mineral Reserve estimates and Mineral Resources may never be converted into Mineral Reserves, which could adversely affect our operating results and financial condition.

-The figures for mineral reserves and mineral resources are estimates only and no assurance can be given that the anticipated tonnages and grades will be achieved, that the indicated level of recovery will be realized or that mineral reserves could be mined or processed profitably.
-There are numerous uncertainties inherent in estimating mineral reserves and mineral resources, including many factors beyond our control.
-Such estimation is a subjective process, and the accuracy of any reserve or resource estimate is a function of the quantity and quality of available data and of the assumptions made and judgments used in engineering and geological interpretation.
-Short-term operating factors relating to the mineral reserves, such as the need for orderly development of the ore bodies or the processing of new or different ore grades, may cause the mining operation to be unprofitable in any particular accounting period.
+The figures for Mineral Reserves and Mineral Resources are estimates only and no assurance can be given that the anticipated tonnages and grades will be achieved, that the indicated level of recovery will be realized or that Mineral Reserves could be mined or processed profitably.
+There are numerous uncertainties inherent in estimating Mineral Reserves and Mineral Resources, including many factors beyond our control.
+Such estimation is a subjective process, and the accuracy of any Mineral Reserve or Mineral Resource estimate is a function of the quantity and quality of available data and of the assumptions made and judgments used in engineering and geological interpretation.
+Short-term operating factors relating to the Mineral Reserves, such as the need for orderly development of the ore bodies or the processing of new or different ore grades, may cause the mining operation to be unprofitable in any particular accounting period.
 In addition, there can be no assurance that gold recoveries in small scale laboratory tests will be duplicated in larger scale tests under on-site conditions or during production.

-Fluctuation in gold prices, results of drilling, metallurgical testing and production, increases in capital and operating costs, including the cost of labor, equipment, fuel and other required inputs and the evaluation of mine plans after the date of any estimate may require revision of such estimate.
-The volume and grade of mineral reserves mined and processed and the recovery rates may not be the same as currently anticipated.
-Any material reductions in estimates of mineral reserves and mineral resources, or of our ability to extract these mineral reserves, could have a material adverse effect on our results of operations and financial condition.
+Fluctuation in gold prices, results of drilling, metallurgical testing and production, increases in capital and operating costs, including the cost of labour, equipment, fuel and other required inputs and the evaluation of mine plans after the date of any estimate may require revision of such estimate.
+The volume and grade of Mineral Reserves mined and processed and the recovery rates may not be the same as currently anticipated.
+Any material reductions in estimates of Mineral Reserves and Mineral Resources, or of our ability to extract these Mineral Reserves, could have a material adverse effect on our results of operations and financial condition.

-Inferred mineral resources that are not mineral reserves do not have demonstrated economic viability.
-Due to uncertainty that may attach to inferred mineral resources, inferred mineral resources may not be upgraded to measured and indicated resources or proven and probable reserves as a result of continued exploration.
+Inferred Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.
+Due to uncertainty that may attach to Inferred Mineral Resources, Inferred Mineral Resources may not be upgraded to Measured and Indicated Mineral Resources or Proven and Probable Reserves as a result of continued exploration.